India to hit U.S. with retaliatory tariffs

 NEW DELHI — India will impose higher retaliatory tariffs on 28 U.S. products including almonds, apples and walnuts from Sunday, following Washington's withdrawal of key trade privileges for New Delhi.

-The new duties take effect from Sunday, a government notification said, in the latest trade row since U.S. President Donald Trump took office in 2017 vowing to act against countries with which Washington has a large trade deficit.
+The new duties take effect from Sunday, a government notification said, in the latest trade dispute since President Donald Trump took office in 2017 vowing to act against countries with which Washington has a large trade deficit.

 From June 5, President Trump scrapped trade privileges under the Generalized System of Preferences (GSP) for India, the biggest beneficiary of a scheme that allowed duty-free exports of up to $5.6 billion.